Troops destroys Boko Haram IED factory, rescues hostages in Borno — Nigeria Today

 Troops destroys Boko Haram IED factory, rescues hostages in Borno

+Chukwu said that the troops also recovered one truck, one gun truck, three motorcycles and one tricycle.

+The army spokesman added that a bunker and an IED factory were destroyed by the troops during the operation.

-The post Troops destroys Boko Haram IED factory, rescues hostages in Borno appeared first on The Herald Nigeria Newspaper.
+The post Troops destroys Boko Haram IED factory, rescues hostages in Borno appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share